 The short answer is no. Generally not to a conversational level and definitely not to any degree of fluency.
 If you’re wondering, “Do you speak English in France” because you don’t speak French and hoping the natives will speak English, you might have some trouble especially in smaller towns and if the conversation goes beyond the basics.

 I can personally attest to the fact that the majority of people in my small town do not know English.
 Or at least not well enough to understand regular conversation or to try and speak a few words.
 My in-laws do not know English either.
-A few words here and there but nowhere near conversational.
+A few words here and there but they are nowhere near conversational.

 You’ll find people a bit more conversational in bigger cities and those under 40, but France isn’t like other European countries where the majority of the population could hold their own in English.
 Not even close.

 Do they speak English in France?
 No, they speak French!

 So really, do you speak English in France?

 Well, let me turn the tables.
 Tell me, do you speak French?
 It is spoken by 75 million worldwide…

 Ask yourself this.
 What language did you take in high school?
 Maybe Spanish?
 Did you goof off or do you remember what you learned?
 How would you fare in a Spanish-speaking country today?
 Not that well?

 The majority of us don’t remember what we learned in a high school language class and many French people (especially those in the country who have no reason to use English for work) are exactly the same.

 They may understand written English and catch words and phrases here and there but the French are not English-speaking masters.